resource-watch/slate/source/includes/api/_dataset.md

 curl -X GET https://api.resourcewatch.org/v1/dataset?sort=relevance&status=saved&search=agriculture
 ```

-There are some criteria for special sorting in datasets:
+Special search criteria must be used as sole sorting criteria, as it's not possible to combine any of them with any other search criteria.
+The following criteria can be used for special sorting in datasets:

-- `metadata`: delegates sorting to the metadata component, sorting by the name field of the metadata.
+* `metadata`: delegates sorting to the metadata component, sorting by the name field of the metadata.
-- `most-viewed` delegates sorting to the graph component, sorting by the datasets that have been queried more frequently.
+* `most-viewed` delegates sorting to the graph component, sorting by the datasets that have been queried more frequently.
 Supports ascending/descending order.
-- `most-favorited`: delegates sorting to the graph component, sorting by the datasets that have been more favorited.
+* `most-favorited`: delegates sorting to the graph component, sorting by the datasets that have been more favorited.
 Supports ascending/descending order.
-- `relevance`: delegates sorting to the metadata component, sorting by the datasets which metadata better match the search criteria.
+* `relevance`: delegates sorting to the metadata component, sorting by the datasets which metadata better match the search criteria.
 Can only be used in conjunction with a `search` parameter.
 Does not support ascending order.

-Special search criteria must be used as sole sorting criteria, as it's not possible to combine any of them with any other search criteria.

 ### Include related entities